Quantum Algorithm for Online Convex Optimization: Online convex optimization with quantum zeroth-order oracles

-\subsection{Analysis for \texorpdfstring{$\alpha$-}-strongly convex loss functions}
+\subsection{Analysis for $\alpha$--strongly convex loss functions}

-In this subsection, we show that for $\alpha$-strongly convex loss functions, $O(G^2\log{T})$ regret can be guaranteed by choosing different parameters in Algorithm \ref{QOCO}, which gives Theorem \ref{TAQ} (Result \ref{RAQ}).
-Before that, the following lemma is required, with proof given in Appendix \ref{app_proofs}.
+In this subsection, we show that for $\alpha$-strongly convex loss functions, $O(G^2\log{T})$ regret can be guaranteed by choosing different parameters in Algorithm \ref{QOCO}, which gives Theorem \ref{TAQ}.
+Before that, the following lemma is required, with proof given in \ref{app_proofs}.
+This follows from combining Lemma \ref{QGB}, \ref{Smooth}, and an improving version of Lemma \ref{SGB}.